 Geography books like Geography of India by Majid Husain and Oxford School Atlas by Oxford are good references for UPSC CSE self-study.

-For the subject of Polity, refer to the book - Indian Polity for Civil Services Examination by M Laxmikanth.
+For Polity, refer to the book - Indian Polity for Civil Services Examination by M Laxmikanth.

 India Year Book and Manorama Year Book are good books on Current Affairs.

-Topper's strategy and the approach towards the main examination by some toppers is as follows:
+Topper's strategy and the approach towards the main examination by some toppers are as follows:

 Anju began her IAS exam preparation after completing B-Tech and only after making five unsuccessful attempts, she joined the Indian Civil Service Rank in her last attempt (which was her sixth attempt of the CSE paper).
-It was only her sheer will, determination and ambition to become an IAS officer that helped her pursue her long journey to get her dream job.
-Her focus is commendable.
+It was her sheer will, determination and focus that helped her pursue her long journey to get her dream job.

-The 23-year old maths graduate did not benefit much from his graduate studies for his IAS exam preparation.
-His optional subject was Geography.
-However, his math studies made Avneet analytically competent and he applied his acquired skills during the CSE exam preparation.
+The 23-year old Maths graduate chose Geography as his optional subject.
+However, having a strong Math background made Avneet analytically competent which was a useful skill that came handy during the CSE preparation.
 Avneet dedicated 1.5 years to the preparation and studied for 8 hours every day.
 He was also pursuing Masters in Geography from Delhi School of Economics during the preparation time.
 He took coaching for General Studies.
 His smart study plan is an inspiring story for many aspirants who dream of an IAS job.

 Hariram belongs to a simple family.
-His father is a section officer at a Kerala state autonomous body and mother a practising Ayurveda Doctor.
+His father is a section officer at a Kerala state autonomous body and mother a practising Ayurveda doctor.
 Hariram is a Mechanical Engineering from NIT Calicut.
 He had earlier joined SBI as a PO.
-During his work experience in SBI as a P.O, he realised that he needed to make a difference to the lives of the poor.
-He chose to become an Indian Civil Service Officer.
+During his work experience in SBI as a P.O, he realized that he needed to make a difference to the lives of the poor, which is when he decided to sit for the Indian Civil Services examination.
 His experience as the PO helped him gain practical insights specifically concerning issues of financial access for the downtrodden in the society.